Typically career faculty promotion reviews have three levels of review:

 For instructional faculty, the unit head should follow the same process described above for the committee when evaluating teaching.
 The head’s letter should address each of the tenants of teaching quality – professional, inclusive, engaged, and research-informed, with a concluding sentence for each indicating whether the candidate has met, exceeded, or not meet the unit's expectations.
 The evidence used for this evaluation should include supervisor review, peer review of teaching, student comments from the pre-2019 Course Evaluations or post-2019 Student Experience Surveys, and Instructor Reflections or other materials provided by the candidate in their statement or teaching portfolio.

-The department head may use this optional template for the Evaluation of Teaching section of their report to ensure it follows the expectations of the UA-CBA MOU and the Provost.
+The department head may use the provided materials for the Evaluation of Teaching section of their report to ensure it follows the expectations of the UA-CBA MOU and the Provost.
+Our Resources page also hosts department/unit head report templates for career faculty reviews.
+Further, there is an additional, optional template for the evaluation of teaching for committees and department/unit heads.

 The report from the unit head must be signed and dated.